Granit Xhaka reveals he is ready to be Arsenal captain again after being stripped of armband following fan backlash - NewsBreak

 Then-manager Unai Emery axed Xhaka as skipper and urged him to apologise.

-The ex-Borussia Monchengladbach anchorman responded by saying he’d got ‘carried away’ and had ‘disrespected’ fans.
+The ex-Borussia Monchengladbach anchorman responded by saying he’d got "carried away" and had "disrespected" the fans.

 Now, though, a transformed Xhaka is enjoying one of his best seasons in six years with Arsenal.